nikh1406/Movie-Clone/README.md

 # Movie-Clone
-I created a Movie Clone , In which I am using API to fetch the data like - Popular , Top Rated, Upcoming movies etc.. .
+I created a Movie Clone using HTML,CSS,JS,React , In which I am using API to fetch the data like - Popular , Top Rated, Upcoming movies etc.. .